 - Beitou Hot Springs: Soak in a steaming public pool or get your own private spring.
 Within city limits, these natural hot springs are a gathering place for locals and visitors alike.

-- And don’t forget that Taiwan is small enough that you can get pretty much anywhere on the island in a half day or less.
+- And don’t forget that Taiwan is small enough that you can get pretty much anywhere on the island in half a day or less.
 Some great options further afield include dramatic Taroko Gorge, trekking and tea plantation hopping in the Alishan high mountain region, or grabbing a quick flight from Taipei’s municipal Songshan Airport to one of Taiwan’s stunning offshore islands.